Course Title: BSc Honours (Baking and Pastry Arts Management) in Baking Pastry & Arts Management (Add on)

 |if any applicant has a medically diagnosed food allergy (note; not an intolerance), this course is not recommended.|

 This is a one year programme leading to an honours degree (level 8) offered over two semesters. it is designed to provide graduates of the ordinary degree (level 7) in baking and pastry arts management (or equivalent national/international qualification) with the opportunity of a specialised honours (level 8) qualification.

 this programme develops comprehensive education and training methods resulting in the individual learner becoming a professional in baking and pastry arts management at honours degree level. recognition of prior learning (rpl) is a key aspect of this programme and we welcome applications from individuals with strong industry experience in bakery.

 learning outcomes/what will I study?

-students will develop comprehensive and advanced knowledge aimed at enhancing their skills as entrepreneurs, artisans, managers or future focused bakery innovators. this course aims to empower students with a distinctive set of bakery skills alongside culinary business development knowledge. as part of the programme students will develop specialised insights regarding food regulatory affairs (packaging, labelling and safety legislation) in addition to advanced bakery business / market insights. this will empower individuals to engage better with consumers and utilise evolving bakery market demands for commercial benefit. as part of this programme students will also be designing innovative mock-up / prototype bakery products and responding to virtual business/ new business project briefs. learners will also be presented with new and exciting innovative ingredients whilst enhancing their knowledge regarding safe use of foodstuffs and handling of allergens in the bakery industry and its related products.
+Students will develop comprehensive and advanced knowledge aimed at enhancing their skills as entrepreneurs, artisans, managers or future focused bakery innovators.
+This course aims to empower students with a distinctive set of advanced bakery skills alongside culinary business development knowledge.
+As part of the programme students will develop specialised insights regarding food regulatory affairs (packaging, labelling and safety legislation) in addition to advanced bakery business / market insights.
+This will empower individuals to engage better with consumers and utilise evolving bakery market demands for commercial benefit.
+As part of this programme students will also be designing innovative mock-up / prototype bakery products and responding to virtual business/ new business project briefs. learners will also be presented with new and exciting innovative ingredients whilst enhancing their knowledge regarding safe use of foodstuffs and handling of allergens in the bakery industry and its many related products.